planetrl/planetrl.github.io/draft.md

 </figcaption>
 </div>

+Planning using learned models offers several benefits over model-free reinforcement learning.
+First, model-based planning can be more data efficient because it leverages a richer training signal and does not require propagating rewards through Bellman backups.
+Moreover, planning carries the promise of increasing performance just by increasing the computational budget for searching for actions, as shown by <dt-cite key="silver2017alphago">Silver et al.</dt-cite>.
+Finally, learned dynamics can be independent of any specific task and thus have the potential to transfer well to other tasks in the environment.

+Recent work has shown promise in learning the dynamics of simple low-dimensional environments <dt-cite key="deisenroth2011pilco,gal2016deeppilco,amos2018awareness,chua2018pets,henaff2018planbybackprop"></dt-cite>.
+However, these approaches typically assume access to the underlying state of the world and the reward function, which may not be available in practice.
+In high-dimensional environments, we would like to learn the dynamics in a compact latent space to enable fast planning.
+The success of such latent models has been limited to simple tasks such as balancing cartpoles and controlling 2-link arms from dense rewards <dt-cite key="watter2015e2c,banijamali2017rce"></dt-cite>.

 In this paper, we propose the Deep Planning Network (PlaNet), a model-based agent that learns the environment dynamics from pixels and chooses actions through online planning in a compact latent space.
 To learn the dynamics, we use a transition model with both stochastic and deterministic components and train it using a generalized variational objective that encourages multi-step predictions.
 PlaNet solves continuous control tasks from pixels that are more difficult than those previously solved by planning with learned models.